Iterative Exploration-Driven Sparse SDP Clustering via Thompson Sampling: Details for Numerical Study

-\paragraph{Computing resources.} All simulations are conducted on a Linux machine equipped with an AMD EPYC 7542 processor (32 cores, 2.90 GHz) and 16 GB of RAM.
-A single run of Algorithm~\ref{alg:unknown_cov}, from initialization to the final iteration, completes in under one minute on this system.
+This section provides additional details on the numerical studies, omitted from Section \ref{section:simulation}.
+All simulations are conducted on a Linux machine equipped with an AMD EPYC 7542 processor (32 cores, 2.90 GHz) and 16 GB of RAM.
+Table \ref{tab:synthetic_summary} presents detailed parameter settings for our synthetic data study in Section \ref{section:simulation}.